 The list of boxers included racing grooms, stud staff, racecourse employees and jockeys.

 Collectively, the boxers raised in excess of £20,000 of vital funds for Racing Welfare, which could cover the costs of hosting coffee mornings and reminiscence events throughout the country for a year for retired beneficiaries, plus employing a welfare officer for three months, providing direct support to people working in or retired from racing.

-Chief operating officer at Racing Welfare, Gemma Waterhouse attended the evening and said; “It was a privilege to see so many people from the northern racing community participating in and supporting this popular event.
-The evening was hugely entertaining and it was evident just how much effort these guys had put into their training and preparation for fight night.
+Gemma Waterhouse said “It was a privilege to see so many people from the northern racing community participating in and supporting this popular event.
+The evening was hugely entertaining and it was evident just how much effort these guys had put into their training and preparation for fight night.”

 winner MATT ‘THE BODYSNATCHER’ BROWN

 winner JASON ‘WHITE RHINO’ PUGH

 winner AMBER HUNT